AleksanderBoldyrev/QtSeaker/README.md

 QtSeaker is a "Sea Battle" game application with expressive, elegant syntax.
 This game provides you the enjoyable leisure time experiense and a bit of fun!

-QtSeaker forms are well designed, yet there is a very intellectual beta hard algorithm of the AI play, and by the way the code was made using the Stroustrup-Camel notation, so all the perfectionists would be pleasured!)
+QtSeaker forms are well designed, yet there is a very intellectual AI beta hard algorithm, and, by the way, the code was made using the Stroustrup-Camel notation, so all the perfectionists would be pleasured!)

 ## Official Documentation